Harold C. Bold Award

 Bold Award Eligibility: Graduate students who are PSA members, regardless of nationality, are eligible to compete for the Bold Award, as well as former students within twelve months of completion of their degree.
 The work presented must be that of the student, must be presented orally by the student in English, and should be a complete or nearly complete project.
 Only one presentation may be made per year and students may enter no more than twice, and not in successive years.
 Previous Bold Award recipients and those who have failed to give a scheduled Bold Award paper without valid reason are ineligible.

-To compete for the Bold Award: Students must notify the Award Committee chair (Dr. Patrick Martone, address below) via e-mail on or before April 11, 2016.
+To compete for the Bold Award: Students must notify the Award Committee chair (Dr. Heather Spalding, address below) via e-mail by the close of registration for the annual PSA meeting.
 The email must include (1) a statement of interest, (2) a tentative title of their presentation, and (3) the name and contact information of the student’s research director (mentor or major advisor) or department chair.
 The student must request that an original signed letter be sent by email to the Award Committee Chair directly from the student's research director (mentor or major advisor) or department chair, verifying that the candidate is a student and that the work to be presented represents the initiative, imagination, and labor of the student.
-This letter of support must also be received by April 11, 2016.
+This letter of support must also be received by the close of registration for the annual PSA meeting.

 Grant Jones.
 Phylogeny and function: the role of the eukaryotic initiation factor 4E in control of gene expression in dinoflagellates.